 Add the egg white a little at a time, beating until fully combined.
 Sift in the flour mixture in 3 additions, alternating with the milk, but starting and finishing with the flour.

 Divide the mixture equally between the prepared tins, gently levelling out.
 Bake for 25-30 mins, or until the cake springs back when lightly touched.
 Allow the cakes to cool in the tins for 10 mins before inverting onto a wire rack to cool completely.
 The sponge is quite delicate, so take care when working with the cooled cake.

 - STEP 5

 For the frosting, beat the butter for about 3 mins until light and creamy.
 Add the icing sugar, a little bit at a time, until fully combined.
-Beat the frosting until light and smooth, then add the cream cheese and half the jam.
+Beat the frosting until light and smooth, then add the soft cheese and half the jam.
 Mix until just smooth – don’t overmix as it will get thinner the more you stir.

 - STEP 6

 Put the first cake on a serving plate and spread a layer of the frosting over the top.
 Then spread half the remaining jam evenly over the frosting.
 Repeat with the second cake and finally place the third cake on top.
 Cover the outside of the whole cake with a thin layer of frosting using a palette knife, and put it in the fridge while you prepare the frosting for the decoration.